radiokit/depot-docs/docs/source/getting-started.rst

 Getting Started
 ===============

+RadioKit Depot is like a tailored version of Dropbox for Radio-oriented purposes.
+It consists of multiple "file repositories", which you can compare to separate hard drives with different functions.
+On these repositories you can keep your audio files in a folder-like way, but with advantage of keeping the same file in many folders without need of multiplying the file itself.
+It helps you as well to describe your files with various data, that you may find helpful in your work.

-RadioKit Depot repositories were designed for integration and centralization of all of audio files needed for broadcasting and podcasting.
+This repositories were designed as well for integration and centralization of all of audio files needed for broadcasting and podcasting.

-RadioKit approach lean to keep functionality of users as minimum, and keep most of the settings separately, so you have to different "applications":
+RadioKit approach lean to keep functionality of users as minimum, and keep most of the settings separately, so you have two different "applications":
-"Administration" and in case of Depot - "Library"
+"Administration" - for those who supervise journalists, configure general structure of tags, metadata etc. and "Library" - for those who operate with the content on daily basis.

 Repositories Administration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^